rsalmei/alive-progress/README.md

 ```

 That's it!
 Now call this `reconcile_transactions` function to instantiate the generator and assign it to some variable, and whenever you want the next broken transaction, call `next(gen, None)`!
-<br>The `alive-progress` bar will start as usual, but as soon as any inconsistency is found, the bar will pause itself and you'll get the prompt back with the transaction!
+<br>The `alive-progress` bar will start as usual, but as soon as any inconsistency is found, the bar will pause itself, and you'll get the prompt back with the transaction!
 It's almost magic! 😃

 ```text
 In [11]: gen = reconcile_transactions()